 They will tone up your intellectual taste and broaden your outlook toward achieving that financial success.
 These books have changed the lives of millionaires and are the best financial books for beginners as well.

 Here is the list of the 12 best finance books of all time that I recommend which will help you to transform your financial life and grow your wealth.
 Here's to a prosperous and wealthy year 2022!

 1. “Think and Grow Rich” by Napoleon Hill

 Journalist Napoleon Hill researched more than 500 self-made millionaires, including Andrew Carnegie, Henry Ford, and Charles M. Schwab, before releasing this 1937 best-seller.

-Hill’s timeless personal fiance classic will help you understand that getting rich is more about mentality above anything else.
-In fact, he barely mentions the words “money,” “wealth,” or “finances.”
-Rather, he explains the psychological barriers that hold many people back from building fortunes — and teaches you how to start thinking your way to success.
+Hill's timeless personal finance classic will help you understand that getting rich is more about mentality than anything else.
+He barely mentions the words “money,” “wealth,” or “finances.”
+Rather, he explains the psychological barriers that hold many people back from building fortunes — and teaches you how to start thinking your way to financial success.

 2. “Business Adventures” by John Brooks